krishnaasx/HostelOutingSystem/README.md

 SixthCommit - Added JSON web token services for authentication and authorization.
 <br>
 <br>
-SeventhCommit - Did client side login and made it persistent
+SeventhCommit - Did client side login and made it persistent and routed the components
 <br>
 <br>